 Astrodome Texas Legacy Sculpture + More in Carruth Plaza

-Since that time many other larger stadiums have been built including the NRG Stadium right next to the old grand dame (Astrodome) which closed to the public in 2008.
+Since that time many other more massive stadiums have been built including the NRG Stadium right next to the grand old dame (Astrodome) which closed to the public in 2008.
 The NRG Stadium and Minute Maid Park in downtown Houston both have retractable roofs and can seat many more people for events.

-The Astrodome has fallen into disrepair over the years but it has been deemed worthy of rescue.
-In January of 2014 it was placed on the National Register of Historic Places.
+The Astrodome has fallen into disrepair over the years, but it has been deemed worthy of rescue.
+In January of 2014, it was placed on the National Register of Historic Places.
 It has also been named a State Antiquities Landmark similar to the Alamo in San Antonio.
-While plans are still being determined as how best to use this facility, at least it will be protected from demolition.
+While plans are still being determined as to how best to use this facility, at least it will be protected from demolition.

-This beautiful herd of horses titled Wild And Free was created by Edd Hayes, Sculptor.
+Edd Hayes, the sculptor, created this beautiful herd of horses titled Wild And Free.
 It was chosen by the Western Art Committee of the Houston Livestock Show and Rodeo to commemorate its 60th Anniversary in 1992.
 Contributors were listed as follows:

 - Garry L. Plotkin

 - Tom & Mimi Dompier